 Indira Lakshmanan became executive editor of the Pulitzer Center for Crisis Reporting in August 2018.
 Previously, she had been the Newmark chair in journalism ethics at the Poynter Institute and a Boston Globe columnist.

 Read more >

-Ms. Lakshmanan has covered coups, campaigns and revolutions in 80 countries and the US for the Globe, Bloomberg, the International New York Times, NPR, PBS and Politico Magazine.
-From Washington, she covered politics and foreign policy, traveling with Secretaries of State Hillary Clinton and John Kerry, and interviewing Clinton more than a dozen times for radio and TV.
-Indira wrote a “Letter from Washington” column for the international edition of The New York Times and Bloomberg.
-She has guest-hosted live national public radio programs including “On Point,” “1A,” “The Diane Rehm Show,” “Here and Now,” “Weekend Edition” and “The Takeaway,” and is a frequent TV contributor.
+Ms. Lakshmanan began her career on the foreign desk at National Public Radio and as a freelance reporter in Latin America, and has since covered coups, campaigns, and revolutions in 80 countries for The Boston Globe, Bloomberg, The International New York Times, and others.
+She also wrote a “Letter from Washington” column for the international edition of The New York Times, and has contributed to PBS Newshour and Politico Magazine.
+She has guest-hosted national public radio programs including “1A,” “The Diane Rehm Show,” “Here and Now,” “On Point,” “Weekend Edition,” and “The Takeaway,” and is a frequent TV contributor.

-Before reporting from Washington, she spent a dozen years as a foreign correspondent, covering the Bosnian War and the fall of the Taliban in Afghanistan and interviewing and profiling leaders including Benazir Bhutto, Fidel Castro and Hugo Chavez.
+Ms. Lakshmanan spent a dozen years as an international correspondent for The Boston Globe, from the Balkans and Latin America to Afghanistan and China.
+She covered the Bosnian War and the fall of the Taliban, and interviewed and profiled leaders including Benazir Bhutto, Fidel Castro, and Hugo Chavez.
 She embedded with sea pirates in the Philippines, Maoist rebels in Nepal, and Khmer Rouge holdouts in Cambodia.
 Her reporting exposed child labor in Bolivia, illegal logging in Brazil, corruption in China, and helped end the incarceration of innocent children in Nepal.